 To check the speed of your website, you can use GTMetrix.
 This is a free tool that displays the page speed and gives tips to improve.

 2. Create content that is easy to read and easy to find.

 If your website is flooded with pages, it will make it difficult to find anything.
-Don’t you just wish you could go to the library and find EXACTLY what you’re looking for without searching tirelessly for it?
-This is the same thing.
-When a potential customer visits your website, they should only have a few options.
-Each option should benefit the user and contribute to their user experience.
-Humans tend to get overwhelmed when they are presented with a lot of options.
-They make quicker, smarter decisions when presented with fewer options.
+Do you ever wish you could go to the library and find what you’re looking for without searching tirelessly for it?
+This is a problem your website visitors probably have.
+When a potential customer visits your website, they shouldn’t have to search for answers.

 4. Make sure your designer optimizes your website for performance.

 Designers often throw a ton of scripts and videos on a page because it looks pretty and wows their clients.
 This ends up working against the client because it hinders website performance.

 When planning your website project, ask your designer about website performance.
 Check to make sure they follow these very basic user experience tips.
 The designer should take the necessary steps to speed up your website using performance best practices.